ruulnoke/ruulnoke.github.io/index.md

 </style>

 <div class="container">
-  <img src="images/school-project-figma-mockups.png">

-I created these mock-up pages for a faux mobile software project in 2022, on a course about software engineering process.
-A half of our team worked with Figma.
+I created these mockup pages with Figma for a faux mobile software project in 2022, on a course about software engineering process.
 The icons (apart from the filter icon which I created myself) are from Mobile Wireframe UI Kit library offered by Figma’s community.
 The images are from Pexels.com.

-  <img src="images/my-first-mockup.png">
+  <img src="images/school-project-figma-mockups.png">

 These pages are from my first mock-up ever, autumn 2020.
 I created them for my own imaginary Mobile app.
-The smartphone mock-up frame is by Zlatko Plamenov from Freepik.com.
+The smartphone mockup frame is by Zlatko Plamenov from Freepik.com.
 The images are from Pexels.com.

+  <img src="images/my-first-mockup.png">

 </div>